Dataocelot/airbyte-motherduck-hackathon/README.md

 <img alt="Docker container" src="docs/images/docker_container.png"/>

-The next task will be to load the data
+The next task will be to load the data in Airbyte

 ## Tools Used